DTEK: Operations

+Academy DTEK

+Academy DTEK is an open educational business platform.
+The project is a partner of Ukrainian and international business schools and organizations, in particular, INSEAD, IE Business School, Thunderbird, HRCI, Kyiv—Mohyla Business School, FUIB, Kyivstar, VISA, etc.

+MODUS X

+MODUS X is the cybersecurity and information security division of DTEK Group.
+It provides protection for the company’s digital infrastructure and data systems, including those that support critical operations.
+Since 2022, the unit has detected and prevented more than 150 million attempted cyberattacks targeting DTEK’s networks and assets.

 History

 2005–2010

 DTEK was established in 2005.
 The company includes Pavlohradvuhillia, Komsomolets Donbasu coal mine, Skhidenergo and Service-Invest.

 In 2006, PEM—Energovugillia, Pavlohradska and Kurakhivska CEPs joined in, and in 2007, Dobropilska, Oktiabrska and Mospinska Coal Processing Enterprise.

 In 2007, DTEK joined the UN Global Compact.
 A program to modernize all Skhidenergo power units has been launched, and the rating agencies Moody's and Fitch have assigned international credit ratings to the company for the first time.